payfazz/docker-sh/README.md

   fi
 )
 ```
-NOTE: Here i chown the folder before container start (can't be done with `docker-compose`)
+NOTE: Because we use bind-mount, `/pgadmin` will be owned by root.
+Here I chown the directory before container start (can't be done with `docker-compose`)

-don't forget to change permission so you can execute the script
+Don't forget to change permission so you can execute the script

     chmod 755 postgres/app pgadmin/app

 now, you can run them with just on command

     pgadmin/app start